Out of the Ashes Cache

-Once you have the figures plugged into the coords you are ready to either drive or walk (there is a trail here and you can easily access the second stage of this cache from the first stage by walking.)
+Once you have the figures plugged into the coords you are ready to either drive or walk (there is a trail here, but truthfully while you could at one time easily walk it the trail is now overgrown.)

 This cache is dedicated in memory of Brydon, Joshua and Marcus White and Robert "Jonesy" Jones . . .